RNA (RNA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RNA Historical Price

 According to the latest data gathered on RNA live price page, the current price of RNA is 0USD.
-The circulating supply of RNA(RNA) is 42,023.13T RNA , giving it a market capitalization of $139.52K.
+The circulating supply of RNA(RNA) is 42,022.81T RNA , giving it a market capitalization of $134.02K.

 The RNA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RNA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.